vgurianov/srt/docs/index.md

-# MMS: The Minkovski Metric Simulation
+# MMS: The Minkowski Metric Simulation
-MMS is a software package that can be used to simulate of the Minkovski metric.
+MMS is a software package that can be used to simulate of the Minkowski metric.
 It uses UML2 SP language to non-numeric modeling.
-About non-numeric modelsand UML2 SP mms is the Minkovski Metric Simulation
-Special Reletivity Software

 ## 1. Simulation model
 We use Unified Process and it is reflect in structure of site.
-Unified Process include 6th  workflow: Requirements, Analysis, Design and Realisation.
+Unified Process include 4th  workflow: Requirements, Analysis, Design and Realisation.

 1.1.Use-Case Model
 Use case model is function requirements to software.